Is the stock market rigged? Can the average investor really get a fair shake on Wall Street? These are curious questions.

 Most People Say The Stock Market is Rigged and an Impossible Game For Retail Investors To Win

-That’s right, according to a Bankrate.com survey 56% of people who invest in the stock market believe it is rigged against individual investors.
-So what is it that these people know that I don’t?
-I thought I better do some research and get to the bottom of this.
+That’s right.
+According to a Bankrate.com survey, 56% of people who invest in the stock market believe it is rigged against individual investors.
+So what do these people know that I don’t?
+I thought I better research and get to the bottom of this.

-What follows is seven reasons why an investor could believe that the stock market does not work in their favor.
+What follows are seven reasons an investor could believe the stock market does not work in their favor.

 Insider Trading

 Insider trading is trading stock based on nonpublic information.
-Even though it’s illegal, it happens all the time.
-Prosecution for insider trading is rare.
-Corporate elites, wall street executives, consultants, and government politicians have profited handsomely on information that is not available to you and me.
+Although illegal, it happens constantly, and prosecution for insider trading is rare.
+Corporate elites, Wall Street executives, consultants, and government politicians have profited handsomely from information unavailable to you and me.

-Armed with the foreknowledge of a popular CEO’s indiscretions and imminent dismissal, one might desire to offload some shares before that information became public.
+Armed with the foreknowledge of a famous CEO’s indiscretions and imminent dismissal, one might want to offload some shares before that information becomes public.
 Or perhaps knowing that a lucrative merger is in the works could lead one to invest heavily before word gets out and the price jumps.

 There are endless scenarios in which one could profit if they had access to the information first.
 Without that information, you’d need a crystal ball to achieve the same results.
 That’s why the average investor is out of luck.

-How often do your individual stock trades beat the S&P 500?
-Research shows that individual stock pickers do poorly when it comes to beating the market.
-And yet, the average inside trader has no problem beating it year after year.
+How often do your stock trades beat the S&P 500?
+Research shows that individual stock pickers do poorly, beating the market.
+Yet, the average inside trader has no problem beating it year after year.

 Is the stock market rigged?
 Insider trading bar graph.

 Is the stock market rigged?
-If you’re on the outside looking in then you probably think so.
+If you’re looking in from the outside, you probably think so.

 Asymmetric Access To Information

-Not having access to unpublished information definitely puts the individual stock picker at a disadvantage, but at least they still have public information…right?
-Yes, but your access to that information, the timeliness of that information, and your expertise in analyzing that information make a real difference.
+Not having access to unpublished information puts the individual stock picker at a disadvantage, but at least they still have public information…right?
+Yes, but your access to that information, its timeliness, and your expertise in analyzing it make a real difference.

-Many people believe that individual stock trading is a zero-sum game.
-Where one person gains, the other loses.
-And when you invest in individual stocks, you are trading alongside a whole host of professional investors and big institutional investors such as insurance companies and hedge funds.
+Many people believe that individual stock trading is a zero-sum game in which one person gains and the other loses.
+When you invest in individual stocks, you are trading alongside a host of professional investors and big institutional investors, such as insurance companies and hedge funds.

 They are focused intently on winning.

-These wall street professionals have access to industry expertise, extensive market research, and up-to-the-minute insights that you simply can’t afford.
+These Wall Street professionals have access to industry expertise, extensive market research, and up-to-the-minute insights you can’t afford.

-While plenty of individual investors do well for themselves, they still operate at a disadvantage from the asymmetry of information and analysis at the disposal of the professional, institutional investor.
+While plenty of individual investors do well for themselves, they still suffer from the asymmetry of information and analysis available to professional institutional investors.

 Is the stock market rigged?
-Unlike the professional, institutional investors who trade stocks for a living, you might not have enough information to answer that question confidently.
+Unlike professional institutional investors who trade stocks for a living, you might not have enough information to answer that question confidently.

 Access to Capital